Contact us

 Projections for US power needs now greatly exceed what would have been predicted only a couple of year ago by ordinary economic growth because of the exceptional needs of AI Data Centers and the electrification of diverse parts of the economy.

 What are the challenges of building, financing and operating new data centers?
 How much more power will these new facilities require?
-Where will they be located and what is the attitude of utilities, state government and the federal government towards supporting them?
+Where will they be located and what is the attitude of utilities, state and federal government towards supporting them?

 And how will the rapidly changing AI competitive landscape affect these power projections?
 Does the advent of very cheap, highly efficient, smaller SLMs, open source models and Chinese competitors mean that investors have overestimated the need for huge data centers?